vladaionescu/leveros/api/README.md

 Note the env vars for compiling for Lever OS.
 These need to be `GOOS=linux GOARCH=amd64 CGO_ENABLED=0` even when running on Mac or Windows.

-If you have problems building, you may need to reinstall go to include cross-compilation support.
+If you have problems building, you may need to reinstall Go to include cross-compilation support.
 On a Mac, you can achieve this with `brew install go --with-cc-common`.

 To try it out, invoke it with the CLI: